 Growth forecasts point to 2.4% – the fastest we’ve seen in several years, and surveys and reports continue to suggest a gradual return of business confidence.

 A positive start but the improvement remains fragile and we realise that the support we provide will be all the more important as we help you to tackle the range of challenges that still remain to turn these bright beginnings into sustainable growth in the months to come.

 Cash flow and late payment

 Further action is still needed on access to finance and late payment, which remain significant.
-Banks still need to take further action to convince the small business community that they are here to support firms looking to grow and employ, and we welcome the government showing signs of wanting getting to grips with the estimated £30bn tied up in late payments.
+Banks still need to take further action to convince the small business community that they are here to support firms looking to grow and employ, and we welcome the government showing signs of wanting to get grips with the estimated £30bn tied up in late payments.

 Ongoing advice and support is crucial and we continue to build our practical advice and resources to give you need to know information on everything from managing cash flow and late payment to alternative methods of finance, working with partners including the Funding Store and Funding Circle.
-On the ground we also continue to work with our partners to provide you with a range of services that can offer you significant savings on business essentials and utilities.
+On the ground, we also continue to work with our partners to provide you with a range of services that can offer you significant savings on business essentials and utilities.

 Sustainable business growth